Slavery in the United States: Reconstruction to the present

-Journalist Douglas A. Blackmon reported in his Pulitzer Prize-winning book Slavery By Another Name that many black persons were virtually enslaved under convict leasing programs, which started after the Civil War.
+In his Pulitzer Prize-winning book Slavery By Another Name, journalist Douglas A. Blackmon reports that many black persons were virtually enslaved under convict leasing programs, which started after the Civil War.
 Most Southern states had no prisons; they leased convicts to businesses and farms for their labor, and the lessee paid for food and board.
 Incentives for abuse were present.

 The continued involuntary servitude took various forms, but the primary forms included convict leasing, peonage and sharecropping, with the latter eventually encompassing poor whites as well.
-By the 1930s, whites constituted most of the sharecroppers in the South.
-Mechanization of agriculture had reduced the need for farm labor, and many black people left the South in the Great Migration.
+By the 1930s, whites constituted most of the South's sharecroppers.
+Mechanized agriculture reduced the need for farm labor, and many black people left the South in the Great Migration.

 Jurisdictions and states created fines and sentences for a wide variety of minor crimes and used these as an excuse to arrest and sentence black people.
 Under convict-leasing programs, African-American men, often guilty of petty crimes or even no crime at all, were arrested, compelled to work without pay, repeatedly bought and sold, and coerced to do the bidding of the leaseholder.

-Sharecropping, as it was practiced during this period, often involved severe restrictions on the freedom of movement of sharecroppers, who could be whipped for leaving the plantation.
+Sharecropping, as it was practiced during this period, often involved severe restrictions on the free movement of sharecroppers, who could be whipped for leaving the plantation.
 Both sharecropping and convict leasing were legal and tolerated by both the North and South.
-However, peonage was an illicit form of forced labor.
-Its existence was ignored by authorities while thousands of African Americans and poor white Americans were subjugated and held in bondage until the mid-1960s to the late 1970s.
-With the exception of cases of peonage, beyond the period of Reconstruction, the federal government took almost no action to enforce the Thirteenth Amendment until December 1941, when President Franklin Delano Roosevelt summoned his attorney general.
-Five days after the attack on Pearl Harbor, at the request of the President, Attorney General Francis Biddle issued Circular No. 3591 to all federal prosecutors, instructing them to investigate actively and try any case of involuntary servitude or slavery.
+Peonage was an illicit form of forced labor.
+Authorities ignored its existence while thousands of African Americans and poor white Americans were subjugated and held in bondage until the mid-1960s to the late 1970s.

+Except in cases of peonage, the federal government took almost no action after the Reconstruction era to enforce the Thirteenth Amendment until December 1941.
+Five days after the attack on Pearl Harbor, at President Franklin D. Roosevelt's request, Attorney General Francis Biddle issued Circular No. 3591 to all federal prosecutors, instructing them to actively investigate and try any case of involuntary servitude or slavery.

 Several months later, convict leasing was officially abolished.
 But aspects have persisted in other forms.
 Historians argue that other systems of penal labor were all created in 1865, and convict leasing was simply the most oppressive form.
 Over time, a large civil rights movement arose to bring full civil rights and equality under the law to all Americans.